-A team built with experience in early years and childcare; and specialists in training, research and consultancy
+A team built with experience in children's services; and specialists in training, research and consultancy

-What’s more, our team is able to develop local solutions, whilst being on top of current and future national developments, and have a strong drive to achieve the highest professional and quality standards at all times.
-All members of the team regularly work directly with children, young people, parents, practitioners, partners and local authority officers, which means we have a deep, current and informed understanding of their needs, concerns and goals.
-In any one week, we could be storytelling in a pre-school group, delivering child protection or EYFS training to childminders, facilitating a local authority network, and meeting with a government minister.
+What’s more, our team is able to develop local solutions, whilst being on top of current and future national developments.
+We have a strong drive to achieve the highest professional and quality standards at all times.
+Team members regularly work directly with children, young people, parents, practitioners, partners, local authority officers, and government departments.
+Which means we have a deep, current and informed understanding of needs, concerns and goals.

 Select a staff member for more details: